Water damages floors and causes them to rise and separate; this is why you need a waterproof floor. So, is vinyl flooring waterproof?

 Sheet vinyl flooring is not waterproof.
-This vinyl floor is designed with flexible vinyl sheets to make the floor flexible and easy to install.
+Instead, it’s designed with flexible sheets to make the floor flexible and easy to install.
 Sheet vinyl is also referred to as roll-on vinyl because you can easily roll the sheet on the subfloor like a carpet.

 Unsealed Vinyl Flooring